TechGrounds-Cloud8/cloud8-sasudi90/05_Cloud/week5/AWS-13.md

    Most other PaaS-solutions do not offer the flexibility and control that Elastic Beanstalk facilitates.
 Flexibility and control for developers are predetermined by the vendor, with set infrastructure (on all or some parts).
 With AWS EB developers retain full control over AWS resources and they could manage severak or all of the elements of their infrastructure using EB's management capabilities.

 ## CloudFront (CDN)
+1. Utility: <br>
-- Utility: Amazon CloudFront is a web service that speeds up distribution of your static and    dynamic web content, such as .html, .css, .js, and image files, to your users.
-CloudFront delivers your content through a worldwide network of data centers called edge locations.
+   Amazon CloudFront is a web service that speeds up distribution of your static and dynamic web content, such as .html, .css, .js, and image files, to your users.
+CloudFront delivers your content through edge locations for low latency and high data data transfer speeds.
 When a user requests content that you're serving with CloudFront, the request is routed to the edge location that provides the lowest latency (time delay), so that content is delivered with the best possible performance.

     If the content is already in the edge location with the lowest latency, CloudFront delivers it immediately.

     If the content is not in that edge location, CloudFront retrieves it from an origin that you've defined—such as an Amazon S3 bucket, a MediaPackage channel, or an HTTP server (for example, a web server) that you have identified as the source for the definitive version of your content.
-- Replacement in classical setting: This used to be done manually, now it's just easier because of automated processes.
+2. Replacement in classical setting: <br>
+   Amazon CloudFront lets you quickly obtain the benefits of high performance content delivery without negotiated contracts or high prices.
+Amazon CloudFront gives all developers access to inexpensive, pay-as-you-go pricing – with a self-service model.
+Developers also benefit from tight integration with other Amazon Web Services.

-- How to combine with other services:
+3. How to combine with other services:
   <br>CloudFront works seamlessly with any AWS origin, such as Amazon S3, Amazon EC2, Elastic Load Balancing, or with any custom HTTP origin.
 You can customize your content delivery through CloudFront using the secure and programmable edge computing features CloudFront Functions and AWS Lambda@Edge.

-- Differences with similar services:
+4. Differences with similar services:
     -   CloudFlare.
     -   Google Cloud Storage.
     -   Fastly.